SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What to Expect at Your Office Visit

 If you have an emergency condition (such as a possible heart attack), you will first be stabilized.
-Then, the provider will ask about your symptoms and medical history and do a physical exam.
+Then, your provider will ask about your symptoms and medical history and do a physical exam.
 You will be referred to a dentist for tooth problems.

 You may have the following tests: